shanel-elm/unit-front-end-web-development/intro-to-css/readme.md

 You can either read along or code along.

-You can create a new `index.html` file and add the following.
+Create a new `index.html` file and add the following.

 ```html
 <body>